tommac08/docsv2/sources/formation_settings.md

 # Overview

 The Formation Settings page is where you can add the different components that your formation is comprised of.
 A Formation consists of images and config variables as the base components.
-You can combine these in any way to create an **Application Template**.
-The **Application Template** is deployed to an environment.
+You can combine these in any way to create an **Service**.
+The **Service** is deployed to an environment.

-Now you are ready to configure an _instance_ of the Application Template.
+Now you are ready to configure an _instance_ of the Service.

-Thia happens in the [Service Instance page](formation_services.md) where you add the versions of the images, values of the config variables and the ports you want exposed, if any.
+Thia happens in the service instance page where you add the versions of the images, values of the config variables and the ports you want exposed, if any.
 You also set your flag for `auto-deploy` if you want the application re-deployed every time an image is updated in your Application Template.

 Once the Service Instance has been updated, you can click `Deploy Service` to deploy the service to the environment.
 You can see the streaming live logs on the Service Status page.The application will be available at the IP address and port that is displayed on the Status page.